Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 (check-sat)
 ```

+Resulting is the following output.

 ```
 unsat
 ```

+This says that the set of constraints is not satisfiable and thus that the requirement can not be violated while the assumptions are met.

-This results in `unsat`, meaning that `a + b <= 100` can not hold, i.e. the assert is the code will always hold.
-Note that the above doesn't have `(get-model)`, simply because the model can't be satisfied.
+Note that the code above doesn't have `(get-model)`, simply because the model can't be satisfied.

-For more complex systems you would generally not write these rules in z3 manually, but instead, generate them using a higher-level tool.
-More often SMT is part of more advanced tooling like **symbolic execution**.
-The example below which describes this.
+For more complex systems, another tool would normally generate these sets of constraints since it can become quite complex.
+More often SMT is part of higher level tooling like **symbolic execution**.

 ## 5 Symbolic execution